lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **VPN concentrator**

+      Dedicated devices for VPNs.
+Placed in the DMZ.
+Includes all the services required for secure VPN that supports many clients.
+      A VPN is a virtual private network.
+It provides remote access to a private network via a public network.

 - Remote access vs. site-to-site

 - IPSec

+      Internet Protocol Security.
+Encrypts data-in-transit through tunnel mode or transport mode.

    - Tunnel mode

+            Used by VPNs.
+Encrypts the entire IP packet used in the internal network.
+IP address in the internal network remains hidden when intercepted.

    - Transport mode

+            Used by private networks, not with VPNs.
+Encrypts only the payload.
+IP addressed don't need to be encrypted if traffic is transmitted over a private server.

    - AH

+            Authentication Header.
+IPSec includes an AH to allow each host to authenticate with each other before communicating.
+            Provides authentication and integrity.
+Uses Port 51.

    - ESP

+            Encapsulating Security Protocol.
+IPSec uses ESP to encrypt data and provie confidentiality.
+Often includes AH.
+Uses Port 50.

 - Split tunnel vs. full tunnel

+      Split tunnel: VPN administrator determines what traffic should be used on the encrypted tunnel.
+Ex: only traffic destined for the
+      VPN network will be encrypted
+      Full tunnel: all traffic goes through the encrypted tunnel while the user is connected to the VPN.

 - TLS
 - Always-on VPN

+      Always-on VPNs can be used with site-to-site or remote access VPNs.
+For site-to-site, the VPN connection will be maintained.
+      For remote access, the device will connect to the always-on VPN whenever connected to the Internet.

 **NIPS/NIDS**